Helle Metslang: Biography

 Metslang studied Estonian philology at the University of Tartu, graduating in 1974.
 She subsequently worked at the Institute of the Estonian Language in Tallinn.
 In 1978 she defended her candidate thesis on syntactic aspects of Estonian folk poetry.
 She received her doctoral degree at the University of Oulu in 1994 for a comparative study of Estonian and Finnish.

 In 2000, Metslang became Professor of Estonian at Tallinn University, and she held the Chair of Contemporary Estonian at the University of Tartu from 2007 until her retirement in 2020.
-She has also worked as visiting professors at the University of Helsinki and the University of Oulu.
+She has also worked as visiting professor at the University of Helsinki and the University of Oulu.
 Since 2006, she has been the chairperson of the Mother Tongue Society (Emakeele Selts).

 Metslang has been the recipient of numerous national and international awards, including the Wiedemann Language Award (2020), an honorary doctorate from the University of Tartu (2020), and the Grand Medal of the University of Tartu (2020).
 In 2016 she was elected as a member of the Academia Europaea.